A Hierarchical Approach to Quantum Many-Body Systems in Non-Markovian Environments: Theory

-with $G_j^k,\;w_j^k \in \mathbb{C}$.
+with $G_j^k,\;W_j^k \in \mathbb{C}$.
 The resulting hierarchy couples the physical density matrix to auxiliary density matrices, and the number of auxiliary density matrices depends on the number of exponentials $N_{exp}$ as well as the system-environment coupling strength.
-In fact, HEOM type of techniques can be even extended to cases where the environment is anharmonic~\cite{Hsieh_2018_a,Hsieh_2018_b}.
+Due to the scaling with $N_{exp}$ an efficient fitting algorithm can significantly increase the efficiency of HEOM.
+Several algorithms are available for this task \cite{expFittingOverview}, both in the time \cite{PronyMethod} and the frequency domain \cite{AAA_algorithm, Xu2022Nov}.\\ In fact, HEOM type of techniques can be even extended to cases where the environment is anharmonic~\cite{Hsieh_2018_a,Hsieh_2018_b}.
 In this work, we focus on the case of harmonic baths, either corresponding to optical modes confined in an imperfect cavity or a phonon bath into which a quantum emitter is embedded.
 The influence functional of the bath can then be computed exactly under the harmonic assumption by using the path integral formalism~\cite{weiss2008quantum}.
 HEOM follows from this influence functional~\cite{Tanimura_2006} and we provide a sketch of the derivation for the open system in App.~\ref{app:HEOM}.\\

-Following the previous motivation, we start with a many-body system that is linearly coupled to a collection of harmonic oscillators.
-The $N$-body system can be decomposed into a single particle Hamiltonian $H_i$ and two-particle interactions $V_{ij}$
+Following the previous motivation, we want to treat a many-body system that couples to the environments.
+The $N$-body Hamiltonian can be decomposed into a single particle Hamiltonian $H_i$ and two-particle interactions $V_{ij}$

 {Additional (local) Markovian dissipative processes of the system are captured by $\mathcal{L}_{diss}$.} The evolution of the total state $\rho_{tot}$ of system and environments is then described by